JasonOS03/XRP-CA/README.md

 Key Features and Interactions:

 Teleportation Locomotion: Users will fly to each individual flower using a point and teleport system.
-This mechanic ensures each flower is easily moved to and accessed.
+This mechanic ensures each flower is easily moved to and accessed.This functionality is provided by the library XR Toolkit.

 Trigger based flower touching: When the user teleports to the flower, they can touch the flower, and it will bloom and release pollen into the environment as a reaction.
+Implemented through XR Toolkit for the interaction and the hand collisions will be detected by the OpenXR

-Particle Effects: Pollen particle effects will appear when the flowers are bloomed, which will provide visual feedback for the user
+Particle Effects: Pollen particle effects will appear when the flowers are bloomed, which will provide visual feedback for the user.
+Implemented using Godot's built in particle system

 Pollination counter – A counter will be kept in the top corner of the screen to notify the user of how many flowers have been pollinated.

 XR Technologies:

 Hand Tracking: When the user touches the flower with their virtual bee legs/antennae, the flowers will be pollinated.
+This feature is provided by the XR Toolkit

 Teleportation Locomotion: Allows the user to seamlessly travel between flowers.

 Spatial Audio: birds chirping, bees buzzing, and calm ambient music will be used to create a relaxing atmosphere.
+Achieved using Godot's 3D audio system

 Passthrough: The user will be able to see the sky as their real life background, making the garden appear as if it existed in their own environment.
+Passthrough will be implemented through the OpenXR library